felixaschultz/felixaschultz/README.md

 ### Hi there 👋
+### I´m a Frontend developer, with a passion for Full Stack development.
+My passion is working on SaaS projects for developing new skills and languages.
+I´m currently working on an SaaS Solutions, for my cookie banner so website with my plugin [*GDPR Cookiebanner*](https://github.com/felixaschultz/intastellar-gdpr-cookiebanner) so that Website owners who has implemented the solution can see the status of the banner on there Website.

+I´m currently studying Webdevelopment, and getting to know ReactJS more.
+I´m also working on some small Webapps and PWA´s for fun.

 <!--
 **felixaschultz/felixaschultz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.